baharsaghafi/Calculator-Exercise/README.md

-# Exercises - HTML , CSS, JS
+# Exercise - HTML , CSS, JS
 A calculator with Vanilla Javascript
 It's like a Windows calculator